ken-okabe/vanfs/README.md

 ## Why we should avoid using JavaScript

-VanJS is a library based on vanilla JavaScript for well-established reasons.
+VanJS is a library based on Vanilla JavaScript for the well-established reasons.

-However, to take full advantage of  **VanJS** , we should consider using alternative languages instead of JavaScript, which are commonly referred to as  **AltJS** .
+However, to take full advantage of  **VanJS** , we should consider using  **alternative languages instead of JavaScript** , which are commonly referred to as  **AltJS** .

 One of the critical reasons is that  **JavaScript is not a type-safe language** , which can lead to runtime errors and bugs.